 Echo Nest will continue working in its present structure, and locations, and its API will be kept free for developers.
 Though the amount of the deal is not officially disclosed, TechCrunch says it is around $100 million, most of which will be paid in equities.Read More

-The platform which is preparing to end its soft-launch period within a month, already has a very interesting list of previous investors, that includes Jim Moloshok, former president of Warner Bros Digital, Larry Braitman, lead Flixster investor, and Steve Wadsworth, former president at Disney Interactive Group.Read More
+The platform which is preparing to end its soft-launch period within months, already has an enviablelist of previous investors.
+These include Jim Moloshok, former president of Warner Bros Digital, Larry Braitman, lead Flixster investor, and Steve Wadsworth, former president at Disney Interactive Group.Read More